Table of content

 - Eliminate mental shortcuts in communication.
 Assuming people are able to guess what you want leads to significant technical risks – mistakes, bugs and general ineffectiveness.

 In order to avoid project failure when deciding to develop on one platform, you must take into account its specificity, which generates some external risks for your project.
 For example, iOS is very closed.
 Apple has specific requirements that all applications must meet.
 You should also be ready to update regularly with the latest iOS.
 In return, you get access to a huge user base and the chance to make big profits.
 An alternative in the mobile market is Android.
 A large pool of users is also available here, and the platform is more flexible than iOS, but you have to deal with a lot of competition.
 There are also desktop and web applications to choose from.
-This gives you several options to select from, based on the specific requirements your project should meet.
-Programming for one platform is worth considering if the project is particularly difficult, if you need to develop non-standard solutions or want to reduce costs.
+This gives you several options to select from based on the specific requirements your project should meet.
+Programming for one platform is worth considering if the project is particularly difficult if you need to develop non-standard solutions or want to reduce costs.

 Risk factors in software development do not end the moment coding is finished.
 Quite the contrary – you and your project manager should be aware that specific requirements of platforms’ marketplaces must be met.
 The best way is to make sure they are being accounted for from the start of your project.
 They might, however, be changing in time, which is one of the external risks encountered in the mobile software development process.

 Starting any software development process, you must be able to assess the project risk.
 This means recognition of possible (but not sure to appear!) problems and ways to handle them.
 If properly accounted for, risks in software development are mostly easy to spot and their effects are possible to be mitigated quickly.
 A lot of problems can be avoided even before the project starts.
-A clear scope, well-defined target group, intuitive and nice-looking interface are important factors of your success.
+A clear scope, well-defined target group, intuitive and nice-looking interface are important factors of the project’s success.

 Gabriela is a lead project manager and keeps in mind that the crucial thing in project management is always seeing the business objectives.
 She takes care of clients' business outcomes, and that's why clients usually give her a lot of independence.